Amanda Sillars

 • You may be perceived as the ‘safer parent to reject.’
 Paradoxically, your consistent love and emotional stability might make you an easier target to push away, especially when rejecting you serves as a misguided attempt to avoid punishment or conflict.

 • This painful distance is not permanent.
 Your child is not necessarily gone from your life forever.
 They are doing their best to survive in an environment that feels unsafe or overwhelming.
-Your patience, steadiness, and self-care create the foundation for eventual reconnection.
+Your patience, consistent self-regulation, and protective boundaries reduce the likelihood that interactions escalate into loyalty conflict.
+Keep expectations realistic, and orient toward conditions that make reconnection possible: emotional safety, predictability, and repeated experiences of you as non-punitive and non-demanding.

 • Hold hope, but remain grounded.
 Rebuilding trust and connection is a gradual process that requires safety, time, and consistent care, not pressure or confrontation.